amonks/run/NEW_README.md

 ## Installation

-RUN can be installed as a single binary or via the Go command line tool:
+Run can be installed as a single binary or via the Go command line tool:

 ### Pre-compiled binary